Tour Details

 There will be plenty of other distractions on the wing in the area.
 We should find further fritillaries, Weaver’s Fritillary Boloria dia and Knapweed Fritillary Melitaea phoebe flaming fresh in grassy areas; blues, like Baton Blue Pseudophilotes baton and Green-underside Blue Glaucopsyche alexis; and birds too, from mighty Griffon Vultures Gyps fulvus soaring overhead to a lysergic European Bee-eater Merops apiaster breeding colony.
 If that weren’t enough, there will be orchids to catch our eye, with some fine stands of Elder-flowered Orchid Dactylorhiza sambucina, Burnt Orchid Neotinea ustulata, Lady Orchid Orchis purpurea, and Fly Orchid Ophrys insectifera amongst others.

 This promises to be an unparalleled opportunity to spend time with northern Spain’s special spring butterflies.
-And if that appeals, the following week will find us exploring southern Spain on our Butterflies of Andalusia tour – you could join us for both!
+And if that appeals, shortly afterwards will find us exploring southern Spain on our Spring Butterflies of Andalusia tour – you could join us for both!

 Tour Leaders